-Satan was the very highest angel, but made the mistake of rebelling against God and was cast out of heaven, (Is.
+Satan was the highest angel but made the mistake of rebelling against God and was cast out of heaven (Is.
 14:12-15).

 The evil angels who followed Satan were also cast out.
 They are the demons.